I was thrilled to be a guest on the Association Adviser podcast. Naylor CEO Christine…

 All these promotional opportunities mean that content must be created with shareability in mind.

-A clear, compelling headline is a major factor in determining whether someone wil click on the headline or not.
-The content also needs a summary that teases up the primary call to action, which is based on the content’s main goal – that summary will show up in many places including the RSS feed, the Facebook “share” thumbnail, and ideally the e-newsletter.
+A clear, compelling headline is a major factor in determining whether someone will click on the headline or not.
+The content also needs a summary that teases up the primary call to action, which is based on the content’s main goal – that summary will show up in many places including the search results snippet, RSS feed, Facebook “share” thumbnail, and ideally the e-newsletter.
 So it needs to be part of the effort of creating the content well from the get-go.
 Social media strategy is definitely a component of content strategy.

 Step 5: Maintain and measure